partikelir/technocrat/readme.md

 * jQuery-based HTML5 pullquotes; `<span class="pullquote">Text</span>` will be transformed into `<aside class="pulledquote">Text</aside>` and prepended
 * Context-dependent posts per page (12 items per screen on portfolios, 25 on search, user default elsewhere)
 * Reset admin-side HTML editor to a nicer font stack
+* Custom site header and other cruft removed

 ### PORTFOLIO ITEMS

+This section is the first part of Pendrell I worked on and correspondingly the least polished.
+I haven't come back to it in a while but plan to revisit it some day.

 * Redesigned for full-width multimedia portfolios and image galleries with big, bold images
 * Portfolio items are standard posts formatted any way you like and assigned to a portfolio category e.g. "Portfolio"